Pics by Bandanna Photography

 Pinch Points kicked off the proceedings as the first of a quadfecta of Melbourne acts.
 Charging through their set of racing punk, the four-piece reminded us exactly why they’ve become the talk of Melbourne.
 As for the band, they were just stoked to be there – and for the extra doories that meant they could bring their parents along.

-Up next and dressed like they’d just raided the racks at Savers, Parsnip were all flared pants and bedazzled, bug-eyed sunglasses as they unleashed their lollipop punk.
+Up next and looking like they’d just raided the racks at Savers, Parsnip were all flared pants and bedazzled, bug-eyed sunglasses as they unleashed their lollipop punk.

-A vast contrast, Simona Castricum and co. followed with a set of spacey techno worthy of a 3am slot, smashing the patriarchy to pieces and serving a neon, latex BDSM fantasy in the process.
+A vast contrast, Simona Castricum and co. followed with a set of spacey techno worthy of a 3am slot, giving the patriarchy a hiding and serving a neon, latex BDSM fantasy in the process.

 Come 5pm, the ground was already turning to mud despite the grey clouds not following through on the threat of rain.
 Filling the hip hop quota after Injury Reserve pulled out at the last minute, Agung Mango had no problem rallying the crowd.
 Between commanding punters to get low and starting pits, his jazz-funk brand of rap was the afternoon pick-me-up we all needed.